zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\mathcal{I}\\) is the *identity operator*.

 In the component representation of Equation 9.22, the gradient operator is a column vector, while the divergence operator is as a row vector.
-When combined in this particular order, they form a [tensor product](https://en.wikipedia.org/wiki/Tensor_product) that can be represented by a 3x3 matrix:
+When combined in this particular order, they form a [dyadic (or tensor) product](https://en.wikipedia.org/wiki/Tensor_product) that can be represented by a 3x3 matrix:

 $$ \tag{9.23}
 	\bm{E}(\bm{r}, \omega) =